E70M/Various-C-Projects/README.md

 PassGen - Generates a random password, with the number of characters based on user input.

 SizeFile - Determines the filesize of a given file.
 Relies on user input for the file's name and directory.

+Sorting Algorithms - Rather than being true projects, each file in this folder demonstrates my understanding of various methods of sorting datasets.
+List of completed sorting algorithms: Bubble sort.